 n8n Pricing

 So, how much does n8n cost monthly?
-For cloud hosting, costs start at €24/month for the Starter plan, which includes 2,500 workflow executions.
-It offers 1 shared project, 5 concurrent executions, and unlimited users.
+For cloud hosting, the Starter plan begins at €20/month (billed annually) or €24/month (billed monthly) and includes 2,500 workflow executions, 5 concurrent executions, 1 shared project, and unlimited users.

 For n8n pricing, you also have a unique advantage: a free self-hosted community edition.
 This version includes almost the complete feature set offered by the platform.
 The main limitations are on the following features: